tadesouaiaia/tails-website/docs/index.md

     Souaiaia, Tade et al. “Striking Departures from Polygenic Architecture in the Tails of Complex Traits.” bioRxiv : the preprint server for biology 2024.11.18.624155.
 20 Nov.
 2024, doi:10.1101/2024.11.18.624155.
 Preprint.

+To use the family-based STANDout test described in the manuscript please go to: [www.sibarc.net](https://www.sibarc.net).

 ## Contact